First Wooden Driver Head >250cc in Volume/Size

 1998 – Golfsmith Beta Titanium 255LT Driver

-Alloys of beta grade Titanium offer an increase in strength over typical 6/4 Titanium.
+Alloys of beta grade Titanium offer a significant increase in strength and hardness over typical 6/4 Titanium.
 Even when combined with the higher modulus of beta Ti alloys, their strength to modulus ratio is such that a driver could be made larger in size than when made from 6/4 Ti alloy.
-In addition, the properties of a beta Ti alloy can offer the chance to create a driver with a higher C.O.R. than what is possible using the 6/4 Ti alloy that had been so predominant in titanium driver design up to this time.
+In addition, the properties of a beta Ti alloy could offer the chance to create a driver with a higher C.O.R. than what was possible using the 6/4 Ti alloy in the sub-300cc titanium driver heads that were the limit in size at the time.
+Only later did designers and production factories learn how to achieve a maximum allowed COR with common titanium alloys such as 6/4 which was achieved when titanium drivers began to exceed 400cc in volume with their accompanying larger face area.

-While the golf market had become accustomed to the higher price of a 6/4 Titanium driver over their stainless steel predecessors by this time, the higher raw material cost of the more sophisticated Beta grade titanium alloys would raise the price of a driver even higher.
-Therefore, in the late 1990s, all of the US golf companies were hesitant about switching from 6/4 Titanium to a beta grade Titanium for their driver designs.
+While the golf market had become accustomed to the higher price of a 6/4 Titanium driver over stainless steel drivers, the higher raw material cost of the more sophisticated Beta grade titanium alloys would raise the price of a driver even higher.
+Therefore, in the late 1990s, all of the US golf companies were hesitant about switching from 6/4 Titanium to a driver made fully from beta grade Titanium.
 Because Tom was relying on computer modeling at this time to predict the performance of a driver face design, he knew the potential for both increasing head size and improving the COR of the driver face design that the beta grade titanium alloys offered.
-Thus, in 1998 the model 255LT beta Titanium driver was not only a larger size Titanium driver than what had been offered before, but also increased the COR over what had been done before, and became the first driver made fully from a beta titanium alloy commercially offered in the US.
+The 255LT beta Titanium driver was the first driver head commercially offered in the US made fully from a beta titanium alloy.

 First DRIVER WITH MARAGING STEEL ALLOY FACE TO EXCEED 300CC IN VOLUME